YaseenSalie/YaseenSalie/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me phone number 0670988298
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I worked for govermnet and went to Russia/China for BRICS related stuff as i worked for a member of parliament
+- ⚡ Fun fact: I worked for government and went to Russia/China for BRICS related stuff as i worked for a member of parliament

 <!---
 YaseenSalie/YaseenSalie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.